-- A non-USA resident can import a vehicle for a period of up to 12 months as a tourist, but no extension will be allowed. - The owner of the goods is required to obtain a permission letter prior to shipping the vehicle from the EPA. - Vehicles imported by non-residents for tourism may not sell or offer for vehicle for sale and it must be exported prior to the 12 month period or is subject to seizure and penalties by Customs. - Some ports of entry (POE) require a bond for up to three times the value of the vehicle to ensure the timely export of the vehicle.
+• A non-USA resident can import a vehicle for a period of up to 12 months as a tourist, but no extension will be allowed.

+The owner of the goods is required to obtain a permission letter prior to shipping the vehicle from the EPA.

+- If the vehicle has been owned for less than 90 days, the owner of the goods must be in Guam upon vehicle arrival. - Vehicles imported by non-residents for tourism may not sell or offer vehicle for sale and it must be exported prior to the 12 month period or is subject to seizure and penalties by Customs. - Some ports of entry (POE) require a bond for up to three times the value of the vehicle to ensure the timely export of the vehicle.

-Additional port specific declarations may be required for this temporary importation
+Additional port specific declarations may be required for this temporary importation.

-- A bill of sale or pro-forma invoice with the statement of value must include the vehicle's description, vehicle identification number (VIN), model, and year of manufacture. - In general vehicles that are 25 model years old and with the original drive train are exempt from EPA / DOT regulations. - Vehicles less than 25 model years old that were not previously titled in the USA must comply with EPA / DOT regulations. - The cost and time to bring a vehicle into compliance by an ICI (certified conversion shop) make the process an unwise economic decision in most cases. - It is strongly recommended not to import non-complying vehicles. - In the event an owner of the goods elects to attempt to import a vehicle it should be sent separately from household goods and personal effects shipments to avoid delays in the receipt of the shipment. - The owner of the goods must make arrangements with an ICI shop in the USA prior to shipping the vehicle in order to get an estimate and to determine if the vehicle can be brought into compliance. - Marine engines and gas-powered generators are also subject to EPA requirements and form EPA-3520-21 is normally required for those items.
+- A bill of sale or pro-forma invoice with the statement of value must include the vehicle's description, vehicle identification number (VIN), model and year of manufacture. - In general vehicles that are 25 model years old and with the original drive train are exempt from EPA / DOT regulations. - Vehicles less than 25 model years old that were not previously titled in the USA must comply with EPA / DOT regulations. - The cost and time to bring a vehicle into compliance by an ICI (certified conversion shop) make the process an unwise economic decision in most cases. - It is strongly recommended not to import non-complying vehicles.
+In the event an owner of the goods elects to attempt to import a vehicle it should be sent separately from household goods and personal effects shipments to - avoid delays in the receipt of the shipment. - The first 4,000 lbs. of sea cargo, to include a vehicle, will be assessed as follows: - USD 75.00 fee for domestic shipments - USD 125.00 for international shipments - USD 00.0012 fee for every pound thereafter. - The owner of the goods must make arrangements with an ICI shop in the USA prior to shipping the vehicle in order to get an estimate and to determine if the vehicle can be brought into compliance.

+Marine engines and gas-powered generators are also subject to EPA requirements and Form EPA-3520-21 is normally required for those items.